arcyall/SpreadsheetReader/README.md

-﻿# Readme
+﻿# SpreadsheetReader

-This repository contains code for a C# console application that reads an Excel spreadsheet file and loads it into an SQLite database.
+This repository contains code for a .NET console application that reads an Excel spreadsheet file and loads it into an SQLite database.

 ## Build